Shrimp Tacos with Mango Salsa

 Shrimp are not all created equal; the choices could be confusing or overwhelming.
 Options include fresh or frozen, head-on or already shelled (with or without the head), brown, white, or pink, and various sizes.
 The right choice ultimately comes down to your personal preference and the type of recipe you’re making.

 • What shrimp to use?
 You will want to use peeled and deveined shrimp with the tails off.
 We used large 20/25 shrimp.
 You can substitute jumbo or smaller shrimp, which will impact the required cooking time.
-All shrimp cook relatively quickly, and 30 seconds can make the difference between undercooked, dried-out, and rubbery.
+All shrimp cook relatively quickly, and 30 seconds can make the difference between undercooked and dried-out, rubbery.

 • Fresh or Frozen?
 Don’t be fooled into thinking you are getting shrimp that just arrived off the fishmonger’s boat.
 Most shrimp are frozen at sea before being delivered to the distributor or retailer.
 So, when you see the display that says “fresh,” it’s likely not.
 So buy your favorite shrimp, even if it is frozen.